blacknon/lssh/README.md

   </tr>
 </table>

-For the provider architecture and protocol overview, start with [provider/README.md](./provider/README.md).

 ## Tools in the lssh suite

-The lssh project includes multiple tools for SSH-centered workflows.
+The `lssh` project includes multiple tools for SSH-centered workflows.

 <table>
   <tr>